 De-extinction is fake news

 The title you just read is also the headline of a post at PLoS Blogs by veteran science writer Tabitha M. Powledge.
-It’s so perfect I put it in quotes and recycled it, though it turns out that paleoanthropologist John Hawks had the idea first.
+It’s so perfect I recycled it, though it turns out that paleoanthropologist John Hawks had the idea first.

 Both Powledge and Hawks righteously rubbish the idea of de-extinction on environmental, ethical, and technical grounds, and specifically the fantasy of bringing back the wooly mammoth.
 Powledge’s arguments, in large part, follow those made by Hawks, but are less focused on the problems of hyperbole in science journalism.
 Here’s my favorite part of her piece:

 But the real jaw-dropper in this tale is that, even if a viable embryo is achieved, success in the resurrection project seems to require, get this, an artificial womb.

 An elephant-size artificial womb that would function flawlessly for an elephantine pregnancy, which is 22 months long.

 And that can deliver an elephant-size infant, which weighs about 200 pounds.

 What makes her post particularly timely is that it immediately follows an authoritative discussion at the American Museum of Natural History.
 The 2017 Isaac Asimov Memorial Debate was titled “De-Extinction.”
 Neil deGrasse Tyson chaired a panel including George Church, Hank Greely, Gregory Kaebnick, Ross MacPhee and Beth Shapiro.

 The participants all seem to have had a good time, though some serious issues did get addressed.
 Greely was particularly sound on animal rights, for instance, though sanguine about the prospect of synthetic organisms walking around by 2050.
 And Church was clearly on the defensive.
 Laura Geggel at LiveScience picked up on one particularly amusing question: